Τμήμα Χημικών Μηχανικών (ΔΔ)

 Τμήμα Χημικών Μηχανικών (ΔΔ)(2009-12-19T19:54:56Z) Χαρμανδάρης, Ευάγγελος; Θεοδώρου, Δ.; Θεοδώρου, Δ.; Κυπαρισσίδης, Κ.; Παπαθεοδώρου, Γ.; Τσαμόπουλος, Ι.; Φωτεινός, Δ.; Βλασσόπουλος, Δ.; Τοπρακτσιόγλου, Χ.; Harmandaris, Evangelos- - ItemOpen AccessAtomistic simulation of self-organization in semiconducting polymers and polypeptides with molecular dynamics and Monte Carlo methodologies

 Τμήμα Χημικών Μηχανικών (ΔΔ)Τσούρτου, Φλώρα; Μαυραντζάς, Βλάσιος; Μαυραντζάς, Βλάσιος; Τσιτσιλιάνης, Κωνσταντίνος; Αμανατίδης, Ελευθέριος; Θεοδώρου, Δώρος; Χαρμανδάρης, Ευάγγελος; Περιστεράς, Λουκάς; Κούρνια, Ζωή; Tsourtou, FloraIn soft nanostructured materials based on chain molecules (typical examples include organic semiconducting polymers and polypeptides), chain self-organization at the nanoscale and mesoscale completely controls their macroscopic behavior and functionality.
 Although the equilibrium structure of many of these systems is rather well-known today thanks to advanced experimental techniques, their molecular modelling remains challenging, currently preventing the use of computer simulations as a tool for the rational design of new nanostructured materials with tailored or modulated properties.
 The objective of the current dissertation is to investigate self-organization in soft nanostructured materials by means of atomistic simulations based on Molecular Dynamics (MD) and Monte Carlo (MC) methods.
 The latter involves the design and implementation of new stochastic (i.e., non-dynamic) algorithms capable of overcoming the problem of long relaxation times governing chain dynamics and plaguing MD methods.
 Through the utilization of some very powerful ‘unhysical’ moves, MC can increase dramatically the rate of sampling new microstructures.
 State-of-the-art MC moves, originally proposed for simpler polymer structures, were thus redesigned for two important classes of soft nanostructured materials: (a) thiophene-based semiconducting oligomers and polymers and (b) polypeptides, which exhibit spectacular structures at the nanoscale and have tremendous technological applications.
 First, a powerful MC algorithm was developed for the simulation of bulk models of α-unsubstituted oligo- and poly-thiophenes using moves that account for the rigid ring structure of the thiophene moiety.
 We also introduced two new united-atom models for the simulation of these materials: a rigid model for MC simulations and a more flexible model for MD simulations.
 We were able to predict the high temperature phase behavior of an important α-unsubstituted oligo-thiophene (α-nΤ with n denoting the number of rings), α-sexithiophene (α-6T), in good agreement with available literature data.
 Furthermore, the MD simulations were extended to other members of the family of α-nTs (n = 5, 7 and 8) to gain an insight into the dependence of their phase behavior on chain length.
 Upon cooling from the isotropic phase, spontaneous successive phase transitions were observed giving rise to liquid crystalline phases; an odd-even structural phenomenon was also observed.
 For the design of a MC algorithm in the future for the simulation of alkyl-substituted poly-thiophenes such as regioregular poly(3-hexylthiophene) (or RR-P3HT), the availability of a promising force field (FF) will also be of importance.
 We thus carried out a systematic evaluation of available all-atom FFs that can reliably describe the physical properties of RR-P3HT oligomers and polymers in their amorphous phase.
 By selecting the most accurate FF, large scale MD simulations of RR-P3HT with quite long chains were conducted in order to shed light into their structural behavior in the amorphous phase.
 Our results indicated that relatively short RR-P3HT chains are semiflexible but adopt random coil conformations at higher temperatures and for higher molecular weights.
 As far as the polypeptides are concerned, a new MC algorithm was designed and implemented using an all-atom approximation for homo-polypeptides based on the L-alanine amino acid residue.
 The new methodology was capable of predicting the secondary structure of homo-polypeptides consisting of a few decades of residues, characterized by the formation of a significant population of α-helix secondary structure elements under vacuum, starting from a random configuration as an initial condition.
-These first simulation results are very promising rendering possible the extension of the proposed methodology to melts and solutions of poly-L-alanine peptides. - ItemOpen AccessBioprocess development and design for the production of succinic acid via continuous fermentation of spent sulphite liquor
+These first simulation results are very promising rendering possible the extension of the proposed methodology to melts and solutions of poly-L-alanine peptides. - ItemOpen AccessAtomistic simulation of weak polyelectrolytes in aqueous solutions

 Τμήμα Χημικών Μηχανικών (ΔΔ)Λαδάκης, Δημήτριος; Ladakis, DimitriosThe scope of this thesis is the evaluation of spent sulphite liquor (SSL) as the main fermentation carbon source for succinic acid (SA) production in continuous cultures.
 Subsequently, a techno-economic analysis of a process that produces SA from SSL under continuous and fed-batch fermentations strategies is presented.
 The purpose of the techno-economic analysis is to investigate the economic feasibility of the succinic acid that derived from the utilization of SSL and factors in which the succinic acid production cost has high dependence.
 SSL is the liquid by-product stream derived from the acidic sulphite process of mainly hardwoods.
 This waste stream contains solubilised lignin in the form of lignosulphonates and sugars which arise after hemicelluloses degradation.
 The type of the using wood and the processing conditions employed in the plant are the two main elements that define the sugars contained in SSL.
 In this study the waste stream that was used resulting from the pulp and paper industry of the Eucalyptus globulus wood.
 This work was initiated with the evaluation of SSL as substrate in continuous cultures using the wild-type rumen bacterial strains Actinobacillus succinogenes and Basfia succiniciproducens.
 These strains are considered as two of the most promising strains for industrial implementation.
 The cultures were initially carried out at constant dilution rate (0.04 h-1) and varying initial commercial xylose concentrations (23-55 g/L) or constant xylose concentration (40 g/L) and varying dilution rates (0.02-0.25 h-1) showing that dilution rates of 0.02-0.15 h-1 led to satisfactory succinic acid production by both microbial strains.
 In continuous cultures using nanofiltrated SSL, maximum yields of SA were achieved at dilution rate of 0.02 h-1 (0.48 g/g for A. succinogenes and 0.55 g/g for B. succiniciproducens) while maximum values of productivity were obtained at dilution rate of 0.04 h-1 in the case of A. succinogenes (0.67 g/(L⸱h)) and 0.1 h-1 (1.6 g/(L⸱h)) in the case of B. succiniciproducens.
 During the fermentation of both strains observed biofilm creation at the solid parts of the reactor.
 Due to this the biomass concentration was impossible to measure, so the biomass concentrations at different dilution rates for both strains was estimated using metabolic flux analysis.
 In the techno-economic analysis of SA, the design of the entire SA production process was based on data obtained from experimental results and the material and energy balances were carried out using spreadsheets and validated through UniSim software.
 Bacterial fermentations were conducted with Basfia succiniciproducens as the SA producer.
 The down stream design based on direct crystallization process using ion-exchange resins for acidification step, with final purified SA crystals equal to 99% and with a recovery yield of 97% which achieved by recirculation of the side sterams in down stream process.
 Process simulation was performed for a range of plant capacities, 5, 30, 100 kt of SA per year.
 The study indicated the feasibility of fermentative SA production from SSL and the minimum selling price (MSP) for 10% annual return on investment was calculated at 2.70 $/kg for continuous and 3.06 $/kg for fed-batch strategy when commercial nitrogen sources were applied.
 The MSP was reduced to 2.16 $/kg and 2.76 $/kg for continuous and fed-batch respectively assuming that commercial nitrogen sources are substituted with hydrolysates of corn steep liquor (CSL).
-The fermentation and evaporation units were identified as significant capital and operating cost contributors and therefore the optimization of bioreactor geometrical characteristic and alternative more cost-effective evaporation technics should be considered in future research. - ItemOpen AccessCharacterization and sources of atmospheric particles in different population density environments
+The fermentation and evaporation units were identified as significant capital and operating cost contributors and therefore the optimization of bioreactor geometrical characteristic and alternative more cost-effective evaporation technics should be considered in future research. - ItemOpen AccessCalculation of multi-time correlation functions in dissipative quantum φ^4 theory

 Τμήμα Χημικών Μηχανικών (ΔΔ)(2013-12-06) Πικριδάς, Μιχαήλ; Πανδής, Σπυρίδων; Πανδής, Σπυρίδων; Κουτσούκος, Πέτρος; Μιχαλόπουλος, Νικόλαος; Κορνάρος, Μιχαήλ; Παπαευθυμίου, Ελένη; Γιαννόπουλος, Παναγιώτης; Παρασκευά, Χρηστάκη; Pikridas, MichaelIn order to reduce uncertainty of atmospheric particle emissions and to examine the mechanism of new particle formation from precursor gases, measurements were conducted in a megacity (Paris, France), an urban area (Patras, Greece) and a remote location (Finokalia, Greece).
 At Finokalia, the composition of particles with diameter smaller than 1 μm (PM1) depended on air mass origin.
 The highest concentrations, and most frequent, were observed when air masses were coming from Europe.
 Organic aerosol was found to be 80% water soluble and the increased organic to elemental carbon ratio correlated with ozone concentration.
 These findings indicate that particulate matter (PM) at Finokalia was not emitted near the site but was transported from source regions hunderd of kilometers away and thus the area can be considered as a background of Europe.
 At Finokalia, atmospheric nucleation was observed more frequently during winter when sunlight intensity was below average and favored by air masses that crossed land before reaching the site.
 This behavior was explained by ammonia involvement in the nucleation process.
 PM1 was mainly acidic during summer and consumed all available ammonia, contrary to winter when, due to the lower sunlight intensity, particles were neutral and ammonia was available.
 During both seasons nucleation would only occur if particles were neutral which resulted in higher frequency of events during winter.
 Air masses that crossed land before reaching the site were enriched with ammonia, thus it was more likely for nucleation to occur.
 Number size distributions were monitored in Paris, France at fixed and mobile ground stations along with airborne measurements.
 The Paris plume was identified at a distance of at least 200 km from the city center and the number concentration was found to increase even by a 3-fold when air masses crossed Paris.
 During summer nucleation was observed approximately half of the campaign days; when the condensational sink was lower than average contrary to winter when no event was identified due to higher sink.
 Increased number concentration was observed at an altitude outside of the Paris plume simultaneously with new particle formation observed on the ground and was attributed to that phenomenon.
 At Patras, the legislated by E.U. daily PM10 standards were found to be violated.
 Exceedances were more frequent (58 of a total of 75) during the colder months (October to March) of the year.
 The warmer months (April to September) 80% of the PM2.5 was transported from other areas.
 Contrary during the colder months the contribution of transported PM reduced to 70% during autumn and 50% during winter, when the highest concentrations were observed on average.
 Local traffic contributed approximately 15% during winter and the remaining 35% was primarily due to domestic heating.
 PM2.5 and PM1 concentrations were found to exceed 100 μg m-3 on several occasions during nighttime due to domestic heating, either diesel or biomass combustion.
 Potassium, a tracer of biomass combustion, correlated well (R2=0.79) with PM2.5 during winter indicating a biomass source.
 Potassium concentrations were higher within the urban premises than a rural area located 36 km away from the city, indicating that at least a portion of the biomass combustion related PM2.5 were emitted locally. - ItemOpen AccessChemical characterization of fine PM and source apportionment of organic aerosol from ambient and laboratory measurements

 Τμήμα Χημικών Μηχανικών (ΔΔ)Φλώρου, Καλλιόπη; Πανδής, Σπυρίδων; Πανδής, Σπυριδών; Παρασκευά, Χριστάκης; Μιχαλόπουλος, Νικόλαος; Βαγενάς, Δημήτριος; Κορνάρος, Μιχαήλ; Κουζούδης, Δημήτριος; Νένες, Αθανάσιος; Florou, KalliopiAtmospheric aerosols, also known as atmospheric particles, are suspended particles (solid or liquid) in the air with diameters ranging from 1 nm to about 100 μm.
 Atmospheric aerosols affect the Earth's radiant budget and hence the global climate through its so-called direct and indirect radioactive effects, and also have a negative impact on human health.
 They can be classified as primary (emitted directly into the particle phase) or secondary (formed in the atmosphere through a series of chemical reactions).
 Typically, atmospheric particles consist of a mixture of inorganic and organic chemicals, including nitrates, sulfates, ammonia, organic compounds, elemental carbon, sea salt, crystalline compounds and water.
 The organic aerosol represents a significant fraction of the mass of atmospheric particles, but its sources and chemical composition have not yet been elucidated.
 Real-time high resolution aerosol mass spectroscopy was the central measurement technique used in this work.
 The Aerodyne High-Resolution Time-of-Flight Aerosol Mass Spectrometer (HR-ToF-AMS) can continuously measure the chemical composition and size distribution of non-refractory submicron aerosol (NR-PM1).
 The high-resolution mass spectra provided by the instrument every few minutes contain information about both the organic aerosol sources and processes.
 This thesis presents the first HR-ToF-AMS measurements in two major Greek cities (Athens and Patras) and a remote site (Finokalia, Crete) and quantifies the contributions of the various sources to the corresponding organic aerosol levels.
-In addition, the formation of secondary organic aerosol during the photo-oxidation of m- and p-xylene, two important atmospheric aromatic hydrocarbons, is investigated in the laboratory using an atmospheric simulation chamber. - ItemOpen AccessCrystallization and dissolution of electrolyte salts
+In addition, the formation of secondary organic aerosol during the photo-oxidation of m- and p-xylene, two important atmospheric aromatic hydrocarbons, is investigated in the laboratory using an atmospheric simulation chamber. - ItemOpen AccessComposites of carbon nanotubes and two-dimensional nanomaterials : development and technology applications

 Τμήμα Χημικών Μηχανικών (ΔΔ)(2010-04-12T06:25:58Z) Βαβουράκη, Αικατερίνη; Κουτσούκος, Πέτρος; Παρασκευά, Χριστάκης; Κλεπετσάνης, Παύλος; Κέννου, Στυλιανή; Κοντογιάννης, Χρίστος; Ντάλας, Ευάγγελος; Γκοντελίτσας, Αθανάσιος; Vavouraki, AikateriniΗ κρυστάλλωση και η διάλυση αλάτων αποτελούν σημαντικές διεργασίες οι οποίες συνεισφέρουν στην φθορά των μνημείων της πολιτιστικής μας κληρονομιάς, τα οποία έχουν κατά κύριο λόγο κατασκευασθεί από δομικά υλικά όπως ο ασβεστόλιθoς και το μάρμαρο. Η κρυστάλλωση ευδιάλυτων αλάτων (π.χ. θειϊκό νάτριο, θειϊκό μαγνήσιο, χλωριούχο νάτριο) σε πορώδη υλικά έχει καταστροφικές επιπτώσεις τόσο στις ιστορικές όσο και στις σύγχρονες κατασκευές από σκυρόδεμα. Το πιο κατεστρεπτικό άλας για την ακεραιότητα των κατασκευών έχει αποδειχθεί, ότι είναι το θειίκό νάτριο. Η κατανόηση του μηχανισμού κρυστάλλωσης του άλατος αυτού είναι απαραίτητη προϋπόθεση για τον περιορισμό ή τον έλεγχο του σχηματισμού του σε ατμοσφαιρικές συνθήκες. Για τον σκοπό αυτό, έγινε συστηματική μελέτη της κρυσταλλικής ανάπτυξης του δεκαένυδρου θειϊκού νατρίου (Μιραμπιλίτης) σε υπέρκορα διαλύματά του. Αναπτύχθηκε μεθοδολογία βασισμένη στον εξώθερμο χαρακτήρα της κρυσταλλικής ανάπτυξης του μιραμπιλίτη. Η πειραματική μελέτη περιορίσθηκε στην ετερογενή κρυσταλλική ανάπτυξη τόσο σε φύτρα Μιραμπιλίτη, όσο και σε ξένα υποστρώματα. Τα υποστρώματα τα οποία μελετήθηκαν περιλάμβαναν ασβεστόλιθο από την Γρανάδα (ασβεστιτικός κυρίως) καθώς και ψαμμόλιθο (Πράγα, Τσεχίας) πυριτικής κατά κύριο λόγο σύστασης. Η μελέτη της κινητικής της κρυσταλλικής ανάπτυξης του Μιραμπιλίτη, έδειξε ότι το καθορίζον την ταχύτητα στάδιο είναι η διάχυση των δομικών μονάδων στην επιφάνεια των κρυσταλλικών φύτρων του Μιραμπιλίτη. Το συμπέρασμα αυτό οδήγησε στην δοκιμή οργανοφωσφορικών ενώσεων, ως προς την επίδρασή τους στην κινητική της κρυσταλλικής ανάπτυξης του μιραμπιλίτη. Οι ενώσεις αυτές ιονίζονται και αλληλεπιδρούν αποτελεσματικά με την κρυσταλλική επιφάνεια δηλητηριάζοντας τα ενεργά κέντρα κρυστάλλωσης. Ο βαθμός ιονισμού βρέθηκε ότι είναι καθοριστικός για την ανασταλτική τους δράση. Πειράματα ταχείας καταβύθισης ευδιάλυτων αλάτων ηλεκτρολυτών σε ασβεστολιθικά και ψαμμιτικά δοκίμια τα οποία έγιναν τόσο με εμβάπτιση, όσο και με έκθεση σε θάλαμο αλατονέφωσης επιβεβαίωσαν τα αποτελέσματα της μελέτης της κινητικής της κρυστάλλωσης του Μιραμπιλίτη και της σχετικής αποτελεσματικότητος των αναστολέων που χρησιμοποιήθηκαν. Πλην της κρυσταλλικής ανάπτυξης ευδιάλυτων αλάτων, σημαντική συνεισφορά στην αποδόμηση των δομικών υλικών παίζει και η διάλυση του ανθρακικού ασβεστίου, το οποίο και αποτελεί τη βασική συστατική τους ένωση. Για τη μελέτη της διεργασίας της κρυσταλλικής ανάπτυξης και διάλυσης του ανθρακικού ασβεστίου τόσο απουσία όσο και παρουσία ανιόντων όπως τα θειϊκά και τα ανιόντα φθορίου χρησιμοποιήθηκε η μικροσκοπία ατομικής δύναμης,η οποία έδωσε την δυνατότητα in situ μέτρησης του ρυθμού κρυσταλλικής ανάπτυξης και διάλυσης σε συνθήκες σταθερού κορεσμού. Η παρουσία θειϊκών ανιόντων έδειξε ότι η κρυσταλλική ανάπτυξη του ανθρακικού ασβεστίου αναστέλλεται ενώ η παρουσία φθορίου επιταχύνει τη διάλυση. Τα αποτελέσματα των μετρήσεων της κινητικής των διεργασιών έδειξαν ότι οι επιμολύνσεις στα υπέρκορα διαλύματα δρούν στην κινητική λόγω προσρόφησης και δέσμευσης των ενεργών κέντρων κρυσταλλικής ανάπτυξης διάλυσης. - ItemOpen AccessDevelopment of carbon nanotube membranes for wastewater treatment and surface enhanced Raman scattering study of the membrane efficiency and eventual contamination caused